What is the loyalty penalty?

 Don’t worry though, most humans have better things to do than spend their time comparing prices… but that’s where Plum comes in 🤔

-Only if we are confident that we can save you a significant amount (around £50 a year, or more), for a comparable service, will we contact you to confirm details and make sure the switch is right for you 🤝
+Only if we are confident that we can save you a significant amount (normally more than £50 a year) for a comparable service, will we contact you to confirm details and make sure the switch is right for you 🤝

-It takes around two and a half minutes to switch (we timed it!), and it can be done with just a few taps 📱 Plum users who switch with us, save £180 per year on average.
+It takes about two and a half minutes to switch (we timed it!) with a few taps 📱

 Switching is the quickest way to save money with Plum… equivalent to getting paid £4,320 an hour!
-That’s £72 a minute ⏱💰😮
+That’s £72 a minute ⏱💰😮Download Plum